pianodaemon/parkinglot/DOS/prices/README.md

 ### Add newer price to the list

-POST: This command adds a new price to an existing price list.
+This command adds a new price to an existing price list.

 ```sh